cjordan7/BF-Interpreter/README.md

 ## Installation

-First, clone the repository.
-Then create a build directory and call `cmake`.
+First, clone the repository, then create a build directory and call `cmake`.

 Or in other words, run the following lines in your favorite terminal: